 Rebecca Nash is a bright light amongst the jazz musicians of her generation.
 Active as a performer, arranger, composer and educator, Rebecca leads her own originals project, ATLAS which features Nick Malcolm (trumpet), Tom Seminar Ford (guitar), Chris Mapp (bass), and Matt Fisher (drums) and Sara Colman on vocals.
-The band are set to record her debut album later this year.
+The band are set to release their album on Stoney Lane Records soon.

 “Atlas embodies the progressive energy of British jazz right now.”

 “Atlas is an excellent example of a band which is built on a foundation of interesting and exciting new British jazz music.”

 Rebecca is also involved in various other ensembles, notably saxophonist Dee Byrne’s ENTROPI, who have currently just completed their second album tour of Moment Frozen which can be found on Whirlwind Recordings.